Need some help? Request a call back or call us +44 (0) 203 178 2048

 • It allows the applicant to enter the UK for a period of 30 months, after which they can apply for an extension for a further 30 months.

-• It may be a good option if you are already in a civil partnership, or if you want to avoid the extra expense and stress of getting married within a short timeframe.
+• It may be a good option if you are already in a civil partnership or want to avoid the extra expense and stress of getting married within a short timeframe.

 It’s important to note that both proposed civil partnership visas and civil partner visas have similar requirements, including demonstrating a genuine and subsisting relationship, meeting financial requirements, and providing evidence of suitable accommodation.
 It’s always advisable to consult with an expert UK immigration consultant to ascertain the best visa for your circumstances.

-It’s not possible to work in the UK on a proposed civil partner visa.
+Working in the UK on a proposed civil partner visa is impossible.
 The sole purpose of the visa is to enable you to enter into a civil partnership with your UK partner.
-However once you obtain the subsequent civil partnership visa, you are then able to commence work within the UK.
+However, once you obtain the subsequent civil partnership visa, you can commence work within the UK.

-No, a proposed civil partner visa does not count towards Indefinite Leave to Remain (ILR) in the UK.
+No, a proposed civil partner visa does not count towards the UK’s Indefinite Leave to Remain (ILR).

-A proposed civil partner visa is a temporary visa that allows the holder to enter the UK for a period of six months for the purpose of entering into a civil partnership with their partner and applying for further leave to remain as a civil partner.
-After the six-month period, the holder must either leave the UK or apply for further leave to remain as a civil partner.
+A proposed civil partner visa is a temporary visa that allows the holder to enter the UK for a period of six months to enter into a civil partnership with their partner and apply for further leave to remain as a civil partner.
+After six months, the holder must either leave the UK or apply for further leave to remain a civil partner.

 To qualify for ILR in the UK, an individual typically needs to have been living in the UK for a certain period of time, usually five years, on a qualifying visa, such as a family visa or a work visa.
 The specific requirements for ILR can vary depending on the type of visa and individual circumstances.

 Before you apply, you should ensure that you meet all the eligibility criteria and have all the necessary supporting documents.
-The application process typically involves providing personal details, information about your relationship with your partner, and evidence to demonstrate that you meet the financial, accommodation, and other requirements for the visa.
+The application process typically involves providing personal details, information about your relationship with your partner, and evidence to demonstrate that you meet the visa’s financial, accommodation, and other requirements.

-After you submit your application and pay the visa fee, you will be required to attend an appointment at a visa application centre to provide your biometric information (fingerprints and a photo) and submit your supporting documents.
+After you submit your application and pay the visa fee, you must attend an appointment at a visa application centre to provide your biometric information (fingerprints and a photo) and submit your supporting documents.

 A UK proposed civil partner visa application can be declined for various reasons, including: